This information will help you prepare for your Bravo Capsule Test at Memorial Sloan Kettering (MSK).

 After changing into a hospital gown, you will meet your nurse.
-He or she will place an intravenous (IV) catheter into a vein, usually in your hand or arm.
+They will place an intravenous (IV) catheter into a vein, usually in your hand or arm.
 At first, you will receive fluids through the IV, but it will be used later to give you anesthesia (medication to make you sleepy).
 Your nurse will also check your heart rate, breathing, and blood pressure.

-Your doctor will explain the procedure to you and answer any questions you have.
-He or she will ask you to sign a consent form.
+Your doctor will explain the procedure, and answer any questions you have.
+They will also ask you to sign a consent form.

 After Your Procedure